Mate Sound the Pump...

 The Bottle, S Moore & Co

 'The Bottle' is a series of eight transfers by Moore & Co, based on engravings by George Cruickshank, made in support of the temperance movement.
-The above plaque (plate VI) is particularly fine, has a blueish transfer, and a printed mark (right) incorporating a gin bottle.
-Plaques with these transfers more usually have scalloped corners like the one below (plate VIII).
-It also has 'the bottle' printed mark.
+The above plaques (plate II & VI) are particularly fine, have a blueish transfer, and a printed mark (right) incorporating a gin bottle.
+Plaques with these transfers more usually have scalloped corners like the ones below (plates I – VIII).
+They also have 'the bottle' printed mark.
+The first and last plaques have black transfers, the rest are blue.
+I've never seen a full set with matching decoration.
+The engravings by Cruickshank on which they are based are shown on the right.

 THE BOTTLE.